cemkeylan/gentoo-busybox-init/README.md

 This program swaps OpenRC and SysVinit on Gentoo, and effectively replaces it with busybox-init and busybox runit.
-It is quite hacky and you may need to change the rc.init script to fit your purposes.
+It is quite hacky and you may need to change the `rc.boot` script to fit your purposes.

 You may also need to manually edit your system set